-ABBA ABBA is one of Anthony Burgess’s most inventive works, blending historical fiction, poetry and translation into a novel that commemorates both John Keats and the sonnet form.
-Set in Rome during the winter of 1820-21, the first part of ABBA ABBA tells the story of Keats’s final months and eventual death from tuberculosis in […]
+ABBA ABBA is one of Anthony Burgess’s most inventive works, blending historical fiction, poetry and translation into a novel which celebrates John Keats and the sonnet form.
+Set in Rome during the winter of 1820-21, the first part of ABBA ABBA recounts Keats’s final weeks and his eventual death from tuberculosis in a house on […]

 Anthony Burgess wrote about Christmas in various contexts.
 He recalls in Little Wilson and Big God that one of his earliest published short stories was ‘The Great Christmas Train Robbery’.
 In the late 1960s he was commissioned to make an English translation of The Childhood of Christ by Hector Berlioz (revived as a big-budget ITV […]